CONPROSYS/LINUX-SDK_driver/Readme.md

     * io (iolib)
         * Version 2.0.0
     * spi/dio (Digital Input/Output)
+        * Version 0.0.5

 * cps-iolib ( CPS-MCS341 I/O Driver Modules )
     * version 1.0.6

     > Caution : When this driver is loading, cps-driver can not run.

 ## Change logs
 * Ver 1.5.0.0
     * cpsssi Ver.1.0.12 -> 1.0.13
         * Fixed cpsssi_ioctl function.
 When the value of channels sets over maximum value of channels, this funciton returned -EFAULT.
+    * cpscnt Ver.1.0.0 -> 1.0.1
+        * Fixed cpscnt_ioctl function.
+When the value of channels sets over maximum value of channels, this funciton returned -EFAULT.
+    * cpsdio_spi Ver.0.0.4 -> 0.0.5
+        * Fixed cpsdio_ioctl function.
+When the value sets overflow, the value does not set right.

 * Ver.1.4.2.0
     * cps-driver Ver.1.1.2 -> 1.1.3
         * Fixed.
 When cps-driver and cps-iolib are accessing devices, the process gets grabled data.